manticoresoftware/manticoresearch/manual/english/Searching/Faceted_search.md

 Notes:
 - in SQL, `MODE` overrides the query-level `facet_filter_mode` for one facet
 - in JSON, `mode` or `filter_mode` overrides the top-level `facet_filter_mode` for one aggregation
-- `status=selected` is currently derived from explicit value filters such as `=` and `IN` on the facet field.
+- selected values are reported as `status=available` so UI clients can treat them as selectable values.
-- unsupported same-field filters such as ranges do not currently mark buckets as `selected`.
+- unsupported same-field filters such as ranges do not currently participate in selected-value detection.
 - facet-local filter scope supports conjunction-only attribute filters.
 Complex boolean filter trees are not rewritten per facet.

 <!-- end -->